anaharri/50in50-Scroll_Animation/README.md

 For some of these, I just follow the tutorial exactly as it is, focused on sharpening those core concepts;
 but on occasions, I take the tutorial as a starting point, and from there on I work on making it my own - playing with different styles, adding details, sometimes even using extra tools (e.g. LESS or SASS).

+For this one, I designed the layout with CSS Grid, which I had never used before.
+I also set a media query to achieve a responsive design.

 Either way, **my goal is always to have fun creating beautiful things** and expanding my toolkit, one line of code at a time.